Schizophrenia

 High Expressed Emotions (HEE)

-A mother or another close cares with whom the patient lives with can cause psychological harm by exhibiting High Expressed Emotions.
-HEE refers to high levels of emotional over-involvement, hostility and critical comments.
+A mother or another close caregiver with whom the patient lives can cause psychological harm by exhibiting High Expressed Emotions (HEE).
+HEE refers to high levels of emotional over-involvement, hostility, and critical comments.
 The risk of relapse is high if the patient lives in a home environment with HEE.
-Families with HEE can be helped with family therapy and day hospitals where the patients spends the daytime away from home.
+Families with HEE can be helped with family therapy and day hospitals, where the patients spend the daytime away from home.

 • Examples of HEE

-• A mother who is very protective of her sone with schizophrenia and does not give him any independence
+• A mother who is very protective of her child with schizophrenia and does not give him any independence

-• A father who makes constnat negative comments about his son with schizophrenit e.t.c that he is an underachiever and idler
+• A father who makes constant negative comments about his child with schizophrenia e.t.c that they are an underachiever and idler

-Treatment resistance schizophrenia (TRS) is defined as failure to respond to at least two antipsychotic medications given at an adequate dose, with sufficient adherence and for a minimum duration of six weeks.
-Clozapine is indicated for the management of treatment resistant schizophrenia.
+Treatment-resistant schizophrenia (TRS) is defined as failure to respond to at least two antipsychotic medications given at an adequate dose, with sufficient adherence and for a minimum duration of six weeks.
+Clozapine is indicated for the management of treatment-resistant schizophrenia.
 Electroconvulsive therapy can also be used for clozapine-resistant schizophrenia.

 • Investigations